Using the LakeEffect Research Cloud¶

 VPN Required

 Access to the LakeEffect Dashboard is restricted to UB and Roswell Park networks (either on campus or connected to their VPN services).
-See here
+See CCR's VPN documentation for more information.

 From the The LakeEffect Web Console, select CCR OpenID Connect option and authenticate using your CCR account.
-Don't have an account? see here
+Leave the domain field blank.
+Don't have an account? see the Getting access to CCR documentation

 After a successful login, you will be redirected to your project Overview in the LakeEffect Dashboard: